17.1. Insert an image into text¶

 If the site administrator turned on the image resizing option, you can decide whether you want to have your images resized if they are larger than the specified dimensions.
 This option is recommended to save space in your portfolio.

-File: You do not have to go back to your Files area in Content in order to upload a file.
+File: You do not have to go back to your Files area in Create in order to upload a file.
 You can do so directly from this screen.

 Folder path: The breadcrumbs show in which folder you are currently.
 If you upload a file, it will be placed in this folder.